munckymagik/redis-clone/README.md

 ## Testing

-There are two suites of tests:
+There are two kinds of tests:

 * Unit tests within the Rust source code
 * A suite of functional tests that use Ruby and the Ruby Redis Gem to test the supported commands

-First the Rust tests:
+To run the Rust tests for all packages in the workspace:

 ```shell
 cargo test